 A feeling that time and ground is being lost that can and will never be made up.
-A sense that we are not in control of our own destiny any more.
+A sense that we are not in control of our own destiny anymore.
 Guilt from not being able to help out with the team.
-And the inevitable negative thinking that comes packaged with injury that leads us to missing training or even competition.
+And the inevitable negative thinking that comes packaged with an injury that leads us to miss training or even competition.

 It’s an awful set of feelings.